daddinuz/string_more/README.md

     let s = "Hello, Rust!";
     let new_s = s.center(' ', 2); // Immutable operation on &str
     println!("{}", new_s); // "  Hello, Rust!  "

+    println!("{}", "Hello, Rust!".levenshtein_distance("Hello, World!")); // 5
 }
 ```

+## Why string_more?

+Rust’s standard library provides robust string handling, but when additional flexibility is needed, `string_more` steps in with efficient, allocation-friendly operations.
+With both in-place and immutable operations, `string_more` is ideal for optimizing string manipulation in your Rust projects.

 ## Methods Overview